robertopauletto/javascript/README.md

     ```javascript
     // => this.reviewScore = 9;

-    // bad
+    // male
     const totalScore = new String(this.reviewScore); // typeof totalScore is "object" not "string"

-    // bad
+    // male
     const totalScore = this.reviewScore + ''; // invokes this.reviewScore.valueOf()

-    // bad
+    // male
     const totalScore = this.reviewScore.toString(); // isn’t guaranteed to return a string

-    // good
+    // bene
     const totalScore = String(this.reviewScore);
     ```

   <a name="coercion--numbers"></a><a name="21.3"></a>
   - [22.3](#coercion--numbers) Numbers: Use `Number` for type casting and `parseInt` always with a radix for parsing strings. eslint: [`radix`](https://eslint.org/docs/rules/radix) [`no-new-wrappers`](https://eslint.org/docs/rules/no-new-wrappers)

-    > Why?
+    > Perchè?
 The `parseInt` function produces an integer value dictated by interpretation of the contents of the string argument according to the specified radix.
 Leading whitespace in string is ignored.
 If radix is `undefined` or `0`, it is assumed to be `10` except when the number begins with the character pairs `0x` or `0X`, in which case a radix of 16 is assumed.
 This differs from ECMAScript 3, which merely discouraged (but allowed) octal interpretation.
 Many implementations have not adopted this behavior as of 2013.
 And, because older browsers must be supported, always specify a radix.

     ```javascript
     const inputValue = '4';

-    // bad
+    // male
     const val = new Number(inputValue);

-    // bad
+    // male
     const val = +inputValue;

-    // bad
+    // male
     const val = inputValue >> 0;

-    // bad
+    // male
     const val = parseInt(inputValue);

-    // good
+    // bene
     const val = Number(inputValue);

-    // good
+    // bene
     const val = parseInt(inputValue, 10);
     ```